-Students will complete a project using CBM and standardized testing to assess and intervene with one student at their practicum site.
+Students will complete a project using CBM to assess and intervene with one student or a small group of students at their practicum site.
 Students will complete a DIEBELs (or other CBM assessment), develop interventions, implement and monitor the interventions, monitor intervention fidelity, and consult with teachers and parents throughout the process.